openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Authorization Request {#vp_token_request}

-The Authorization Request follows the definition given in [@!RFC6749].
+The Authorization Request follows the definition given in [@!RFC6749] taking into account the recommendations given in [@!I-D.ietf-oauth-security-topics].

 The Verifier may send an Authorization Request as Request Object by value or by reference as defined in JWT-Secured Authorization Request (JAR) [@RFC9101].